lcalzada-xor/passiveRecon/README.md

 traditional `.passive`/`.active` files.
 The optional `metadata` object captures additional context such as HTTP status codes for active routes, the unmodified line seen on the pipeline, deduplication keys and certificate SAN lists.
 When available the `tool` attribute indicates the originating tool (for example `rdap`, `httpx` or `censys`).
 Consumers can iterate over the JSONL stream instead of reopening and parsing multiple `.passive` files when producing reports or dashboards.
+The HTML report also reads from this manifest directly, so the legacy `.active`/`.passive` lists are no longer required to render it.

 ### Configuration file